amaliariegelhuth/Language-Generation-with-nGrams/README.md

       }
 ```

-Notice that in the list associated with the string `"the"`, there are **two** spaces and the list keyed by the string `"e t"`, there are **three** `'h'`s.
-Spaces are characters.
-And the lists of characters are not unique.
+Notice that in the list associated with the string `"the"`, there are **two** spaces and in the list keyed by the string `"e t"`, there are **three** `'h'`s.
+Spaces are characters!
+Note also that the lists of characters are not unique.
 Thus, if the key is `'q'`, the ArrayList of values will include lots and lots of instances of `'u'`.

 ### Implementing Part 1: Building the language Model